 What is the difference between the diaphysis and the epiphysis?

 The medullary cavity is the hollow space within the diaphysis that contains bone marrow.
-In adults, it typically contains yellow bone marrow, which is composed of fat cells.
+Still, in adults, it typically contains yellow bone marrow, which is composed of fat cells.
 In infants and children, it contains red bone marrow, which is responsible for blood cell production.

 -